Positive outlook. Resourceful. Continous improvement.

 He has published at various top-tier conferences such as CHI, DIS, CHIPLAY, IUI, TEI, KDD, and UbiComp; his work has drawn international media coverage from the likes of Openbci, Newatlas, The Age, Zdnet, Channel 7, Channel 9 and Insiderobotics.
 In addition, Josh's PhD work received the ACM SIGCHI Outstanding Dissertation Award, and he is also the recipient of two Development Fund Grants.
 Josh regularly reviews for various conferences and has held various co-chair positions involving the management and planning of Special Interest Groups.

 Before joining the ANU, he spent seven years at IBM Research working on HCI, UX, AI and health, Blockchain, Future of work, EdTech, where he also co-invented over 20 patents.
-The decade prior, Josh worked across various industries (banking, healthcare, retail, legal, education), leading the design of multi-device experiences that millions of users enjoy.
+The decade prior, Josh worked across various industries (banking, healthcare, retail, legal, education), leading the design of multi-device experiences enjoyed by millions of users.

 In his free time, he is a volunteer soccer coach and enjoys practising callisthenics and making smoothies.